OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/user-management.md

        <img src="../../assets/Azure_UserAttribute.png""  width="800" />
      </p>

-> **Note** : The attribute which is specified in 'Unique User Identifer' should be used while defining the user's 'User name' in OpsHub Integration Manager.
-For example, here 'user.mail' is the selected attribute and so this property of the user from Azure Active Directory is to be used while defining 'User name' in OpsHub Integration Manager.
+> **Note** : The attribute which is specified in 'Unique User Identifer' should be used while defining the user's 'User name' in <code class="expression">space.vars.SITENAME</code>.
+For example, here 'user.mail' is the selected attribute and so this property of the user from Azure Active Directory is to be used while defining 'User name' in <code class="expression">space.vars.SITENAME</code>.